MechMindRobotics/mecheye_ros2_interface/README.md

 ### Adjust Camera Parameters

-> Note: The functions of obtaining and adjusting camera parameter values have been restructured.
-Mech-Eye SDK 2.3.4 and above provide services according to the data types of the camera parameters.
-To obtain or adjust the value of a camera parameter, call the service corresponding to the data type of the camera parameter and enter the name of the camera parameter as the service's parameter.
+> Note:  Mech-Eye SDK 2.5.0 and above provide methods according to the data types of the camera parameters, and the ROS 2 interface provides the corresponding services.
+To obtain or adjust the value of a camera parameter, call the service corresponding to the data type of the camera parameter and input the name of the camera parameter as the service's parameter.
 The data types and names of the camera parameters can be found in the header files in the installation path of Mech-Eye SDK: `/opt/mech-mind/mech-eye-sdk/include/area_scan_3d_camera/parameters/`.

 The following data types of camera parameters are distinguished: